sv1996/RESTful-API/README.md

 {
     "_id" : ObjectId("5c1398aad79ac8eac11e7561"),
-    "title" : "Bootstrap",
+    "title" : "CSS",
-    "content" : "This is a framework developed by Twitter that contains pre-made front-end templates for web design" }
+    "content" : "Cascading Style Sheets is a style sheet language used for describing the presentation of a document written in a markup language such as HTML"
+}

 {
     "_id" : ObjectId("5c1398ecd79ac8eac11e7567"),
-    "title" : "DOM",
+    "title" : "sql",
-    "content" : "The Document Object Model is like an API for interacting with our HTML" }
+    "content" : "SQL is a domain-specific language used in programming and designed for managing data held in a relational database management system, or for stream processing in a relational data stream management system"

+}

 {
     "_id" : "5c18f35cde40ab6cc551cd60",
-    "title" : "Jack Bauer",
+    "title" : "XML",
-    "content" : "Jack Bauer once stepped into quicksand.
-The quicksand couldn't escape and nearly drowned.", "__v" : 0
+    "content" : "Extensible Markup Language is a markup language that defines a set of rules for encoding documents in a format that is both human-readable and machine-readable.", "__v" : 0
 }